Oliver-Models/Oliver-Models/README.md

 Hi.
-I'm a science student learning python.
-I like software engineering, physics, and business.
+I'm a computer engineering student.
+I like software engineering, low level, and hardware.